botanix-labs/Macbeth/book/intro.md

 > **Note**
 >
->This book is copied over from The Reth book modified to fit the requirments needed for the Botanix Federation.
+>This book is copied over from The Reth book modified to fit the requirements needed for the Botanix Federation.